 The literature on Indian history abounds in contradictory and conflicting views on this subject.
-The term “woman” is used in generic sense regardless of the internal differentiation present throughout India based on socio-cultural, demographic and ecological factors.
+The term “woman” is used in a generic sense regardless of the internal differentiation present throughout India based on socio-cultural, demographic and ecological factors.

 This period is usually referred to as the early Vedic period.
-During this age a woman had a great extend of freedom like man, and her sphere of role relationships was not circumscribed by too many restrictions.
-At home, generally the mother was the mistress of the house.
-She had her usual routine of cleaning the house, sweeping the house with cow dung, decorate the house with lime powder, washing vessels; cooking food, looking after children; serving food to others first; welcoming and entertaining the.
+During this age, a woman had a great extent of freedom like a man, and her sphere of role relationships was not circumscribed by too many restrictions.
+At home, generally, the mother was the mistress of the house.
+She had her usual routine of cleaning the house, sweeping the house with cow dung, decorate the house with lime powder, washing vessels; cooking food, looking after children; serving food to others first; welcoming and entertaining them.

-The Vedic hymns inform that both husband and wife were joint owners of family property.
+The Vedic hymns inform that both husband and wife were joint owners of the family property.
 In Rig-Veda, a daughter retained her right of inheritance and could substitute a son.
-Women were permitted to have separate property of their own which came to be designed in later Smritis as Stridhan.
+Women were permitted to have the separate property of their own which came to be designed in later Smritis as Stridhan.

 Though it is difficult to say at which specific point of time deterioration in the status of women began, still there would be probably little disagreement among the experts if it is stated that women enjoyed a relatively -higher status in the early Vedic period.
 From about 1500 B.C. started the change in women’s status due to various reasons, among which the most important was a denial of education.

-In short, the role of women conformed to the dictum laid down by Manu, the great law giver of second century that “a woman does not deserve freedom” and that her life should throughout be one of dependence on man.
+In short, the role of women conformed to the dictum laid down by Manu, the great lawgiver of the second century that “a woman does not deserve freedom” and that her life should throughout be one of dependence on man.
 Another similar dictum laid down by Manu was that woman should be subservient in all stages of her life- “in childhood to the father, in youth to the husband and his elderly kins and to the son when widowed”.

 Among the traditional Hindu families the fate of a woman, especially of the daughter-in-law, was always of subordination to all other members.